masesgroup/KNet/src/documentation/articles/API_extensibility.md

+---
+title: APIs extendibility of .NET suite for Apache Kafka
+_description: Describes how to extend available APIs of .NET suite for Apache Kafka
+---

 # KNet: APIs extendibility

 What to do if an API was not yet implemented?
 The simplest answer is: help us to make this product reacher :-)